What are the pros & cons of 55+ communities?

 - Harder to sell.
 Because of the age requirement, you typically aren’t able to sell your home to a willing younger buyer.

 - Younger family members might be restricted.
 Many communities restrict younger family members from using the property unless one of the owners is present.
-If you are buying the home as a second or vacation property, this may limit how your family can use it.
+If you are buying the home as a second house or vacation property, this may limit how your family can use it.

 Before you buy, make a list of other questions and ask the HOA for answers.
 Get a copy of the HOA rules (which are also called restrictive covenants) and fees, and make sure you understand them before you make your decision!